Ain El Remmaneh

 A street in Ain el Remmaneh, 2021.

-Ain El Remmaneh (Arabic: عين الرمانة, lit. spring of the pomegranate) is a Christian neighborhood, in the Baabda district of Mount Lebanon, Lebanon, a suburb of Beirut and part of Greater Beirut.
+Ain El Remmaneh (Arabic: عين الرمانة, lit. spring of the pomegranate) is a Christian neighborhood, in the Baabda district of Mount Lebanon, Lebanon, part of furn El chebek city in the east suburb of Beirut and part of Greater Beirut.

 History and war

 Notre Dame du Salut Church (كنيسة سيدة الخلاص), where the assassination attempt of Pierre Gemayel took place.

 In the 1950s, the populous town was known for gathering intellectuals and prominent personalities like the poet Said Akl.

 On April 13, 1975, it witnessed the serious church shooting and Bus Massacre, between the local Christian Kataeb party and the Arab Liberation Front militants and Palestinians, which sparked the 15-year-long civil war.

 During the Civil War, it became a war-torn neighbourhood and an important stronghold of the Christian militias, like the Lebanese Forces, Kataeb, Ahrar, Herras, etc., and witnessed violent battles, either with the Muslims across the Green Line with Chyah of the "West Beirut" on its border, the Syrian Forces, Palestinians and even inter-Christian conflicts, and was known for its endurance, thus became known as the "fortress of resistance" (قلعة الصمود).

 In February 1990 General Aoun launched an unsuccessful campaign to dislodge Samir Geagea’s Lebanese Forces (LF) from East Beirut.
 Ain El Remmaneh became the scene of intense fighting and artillery exchanges which caused extensive damage and many casualties.
-The district fell to Auon’s soldiers on 15-16 February with LF fighters escaping by way of Syrian controlled West Beirut.
+The district fell to Aoun’s soldiers on 15-16 February with LF fighters escaping by way of Syrian controlled West Beirut.